emanuil-tolev/4-ways-help-people-careers/4ways.md

 ^ 18

 ^ People must make their own journey - you can't do it for them.
-But you can keep your eyes open for self-limiting beliefs and fears.
-You can point those out and refer them to resources or other people that can help them explore and eventually dissolve the underlying fear.
+But you can keep your eyes open for self-limiting beliefs, fear and doubt.
+Use other people and resources to help explore and dissolve the underlying fear.

 ---